choibigo/robot_ai/README.md

 $ python main.py --style {shaking,circular,...} --instruction {grasp target object} --goal_point {head,right_arm,...}
 # Simulation execution through python with simulation enviroment parameter
 ```
-The instruction can be 'Give me a meat can', 'Give me something to cut' (scissors), 'I want to eat fruit' (banana), 'Pour the sauce', ...
+- The instruction can be 'Give me a meat can', => meat can
+- The instruction can be 'Give me something to cut' => scissors,
+- The instruction can be 'I want to eat fruit' => banana,
+- The instruction can be 'Pour the sauce' => mustard bottle
+- **Enter your instructions** => object

 #### (4) Movement Primitives
 1. Generative movement with simulation